How to install it | How to use it | Printing | Graphics, color, etc. | If you only have the WPDOS installer files | Home page

 Other ways to print from vDosWP: The easiest way to control printing from vDosWP is to change the Port settings in the Print/ Select/Edit menu.
 These settings are the easiest ones to use:

-A note on the PDFMAKER macro: Warning: This macro has not been tested in the Catalina-compatible version of vDosWP and may not work correctly.
-Instead of changing the printer driver to print to LPT3 as described above, you can run the PDFMAKER macro supplied with this system.
-It will set the ports correctly (and reset them when finished), and will create a PDF file in the same folder with the current document; the PDF will have the same name as the document, with a .PDF extension.
+You may also use use the the PDFMAKER macro, which will create a PDF with the same name as your current document.
+The PDFMAKER macro supplied with this system will set the ports correctly (and reset them when finished), and will create a PDF file in the same folder with the current document; the PDF will have the same name as the document, with a .PDF extension.
 If the document is unnamed, the PDF will be created on the macOS desktop with an arbitrary name.
 When using this macro, don’t be clever, don’t be ingenious!
 Don’t change any settings before or after running the macro.
 Just run the macro!
 Remember: You absolutely should not do anything to change your settings before or after running the macro.
 Just run it!

 View and print the euro: In the printer drivers supplied with vDosWP, the euro symbol is mapped to WP character 4,72 (as it is in WordPerfect for Windows).
 By default, this system loads a WP2001.WCP codepage file (via a startup switch in the command that launches WP) so that the euro symbol appears on screen when you type 4,72 (or run the EURO macro supplied with the system).
 You will probably see a different character in print preview, but the euro will print correctly if you use the supplied printer drivers.
 You can change the WPDOS codepage setting by holding down the Option key when launching vDosWP and choosing the option to edit autoexec.txt.